n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/sql-agent.md

 ### Prefix Prompt

 Enter a message you'd like to send to the agent before the **Prompt** text.
-This initial message can provide additional guidance to the agent about what it can and can't do, additional context, and more.
+This initial message can provide more context and guidance to the agent about what it can and can't do, how to format .

-n8n fills this field with a prompt example.
+n8n fills this field with an example.

 ### Suffix Prompt